 This is a great picture book for children that encourages them to see the value in failure.
 It's not very long, but it manages to express a lot, plus the illustrations are cute.
 It's the story of a girl who wants to build something magnificent.
 She thinks she knows how she wants it to turn out, but none of her attempts are quite right.
 She gets frustrated, and her dog (who is also her best friend) suggests going for a walk.
 When she gets back, the girl is more focused, and manages to see that all of her failures had some redeeming qualities in them, which helps her to make her truly magnificent thing.
-Probably this could be a helpful story for the perfectionist in all of us.
+This can be an especially helpful perspective for those who are perfectionists, but there is probably something here for all of us.

 During my later elementary years, I really enjoyed reading the historical book series of The American Girls Collection, produced by Pleasant Company.
 As an adult, there are some I like more than others now, but Addy is still my favorite.
 These series give girls (and boys too!) the opportunity to learn about history through characters close to their own age.
 The original series all follow the same six-book formula, and though the main characters are all growing up in different time periods, they all display courage and hope in various ways.

 Each book contains many realistic illustrations, and a "Looking Back" section after the story that includes photographs and drawings, to give some more historical context to the setting and events described.

 In the first Addy book, we are introduced to Addy, a nine-year-old girl who is a slave on a plantation near the end of the Civil War.
 But in the very first chapter, Addy lies awake at night and listens to her parents talk about freedom -- they plan to run away.
 But before they get the chance, Addy's father and brother are sold.
 Addy's mother makes the difficult decision to run away anyway, and leave her one-year-old baby behind with Addy's Aunt and Uncle, hoping that the family will all make it to Philadelphia someday.